Welcome to Wimberley GumboFest 2024!

 An annual celebration of Cajun food, culture, music & heritage benefitting the Wimberley community and local families in need.

-In the four consecutive years of the WCCA's stewardship, GumboFest has raised over $25,000 for local organizations such as Trees for the Blanco, Katherine Ann Porter School, My Neighbor's Keeper, and The Barnabas Connection.
+Over these five years under the WCCA's watchful eye, GumboFest has been more than a party.
+It's been a force for good, funneling over $35,000 into the veins of our local lifelines - Trees for the Blanco, Katherine Ann Porter School, My Neighbor's Keeper, The Barnabas Connection.

 And in 2022?
 We didn't just change our name to the Wimberley Community Cookoff Alliance; we got ourselves official, sealing the deal with (501)c3 status.

 So here's to the WCCA, to growth, to impact, and to staying rooted in what makes Wimberley, well, Wimberley.
 Here's to keeping the tradition alive, one bowl at a time.

 Cypress Falls Swimming Hole